julianperrott/WowClassicGrindBot/README.md

 | 45 | 99 | "OutOfCombatRange" |

-`LastAutoShotMs` and `LastMainHandMs` - Upon evaluating the previously mentioned fields, it will compare the current time, compares how many `Milliseconds` have passed
+`LastAutoShotMs` and `LastMainHandMs` - Upon evaluating the previously mentioned fields, it will compares the current time, many `Milliseconds` have passed

 * `LastAutoShotMs` - since the last Auto Shot spell casted
 * `LastMainHandMs` - since the last Main Hand weapon swing has happened